yuraist/postposterbot/README.md

  + PostgreSQL + [Flask-SQLAlchemy](https://github.com/mitsuhiko/flask-sqlalchemy) is used for data storing and management.
  + We use the [Flask-Security](https://github.com/mattupstate/flask-security) library to quickly add secure features (like user authorization) in our service.
 We need this funcitonality for our CMS.
- + Post publishing and community analytics requires access to group information.
+ + Post publishing and community analytics require access to group information.
 Access is via VK API.
 For quick work with the API we user the [vk](https://github.com/dimka665/vk) python library.
  + Redis Queue used for async tasks like content searching and post publishing.
  + We use [Heroku](heroku.com) cloud-service for running our application.